biocatiit/website/content/pages/users_howto_saxs_design.rst

 Experiment time
 ^^^^^^^^^^^^^^^^^^

-At BioCAT, users typically use the GE Superdex 200 Increase 10/300 GL column
+At BioCAT, users typically use the GE Superdex 200 Increase 10/300 GL column.
-\(SEC-SAXS) or the Wyatt WTC-030S5 (SEC-MALS-SAXS).
-These have column volumes of 24 and 18 ml respectively.
-Flow rates are ~0.7 ml and 0.8 ml respectively.
-That means that a 1.5 column volume (CV) experiment for SEC-SAXS takes ~50 minutes, and a 1.5 CV experiment for SEC-MALS-SAXS takes ~34 minutes.
-If you know that nothing elutes after 1 CV (including small molecules) you can further reduce this to ~34 and 23 minutes respectively.
-So you should expect to run ~1-3 samples an hour, depending on the technique.
+This has a column volume of 24 and a flow rates of ~0.7 ml.
+That means that a 1.5 column volume (CV) experiment for SEC-SAXS or SEC-MALS-SAXS takes ~50 minutes.
+If you know that nothing elutes after 1 CV (including small molecules) you can further reduce this to ~34 minutes.
+So you should expect to run ~1-2 samples an hour.

 With the coflow cell, BioCAT users now have the ability to run samples on the GE 5/150 columns without radiation damage.
 These columns provide significantly